Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 • Cool, dry place, away from humidity.* Don’t use metal containers as they can change the flavour of the salt.

-• Hand harvested using traditional, eco-friendly methods.
+• Hand-harvested using traditional, eco-friendly methods.

 • Less environmental impact than industrial salt production.